tbroyer/oauth-servlets/README.md

 * The `IsAuthenticatedFilter` for instance only checks that a `TokenPrincipal` is indeed present (i.e. the request must include an `Authorization: Bearer` header with a valid token).
 * The `HasRoleFilter` checks whether the user has a given role; this requires using a custom `TokenPrincipal` (if only a `KeycloakTokenPrincipal`).
 * The `HasScopeFilter` will also check whether the token has a given scope value, and will respond with an `insufficient_scope` error otherwise.

+> [!NOTE]
+> If you use Jakarta RS in a servlets environment, you can use [OAuth-RS](rs/README.md) in addition to OAuth-Servlets to apply similar authorization filters at a Jakarta RS resource level.
+Those Jakarta RS filters use the same `TokenPrincipal`, retrieved from the Jakarta RS `SecurityContext`'s `getUserPrincipal()` which should mirror the `HttpServletRequest`'s `getUserPrincipal()` so the two libraries can work hand-in-hand.

 ### Cache configuration